th-rtyf-re/chess-dip/RULES.md

 A support order fails when the piece is dislodged, its path fails, or when another piece is ordered to attack the square of the supporting piece and the following conditions are satisfied:

 - The attacking piece is from a different power
-- The landing square of the supported piece is not the square of the piece attacking the support.
+- The landing square of the supported piece is not on the path of the piece attacking the support.
 - The attacking piece’s path is successful.

 Otherwise, it succeeds.